ASkyeye/HEVD-EOP/README.md

   - Bypass method: ROP chain(there could be other ways to bypass SMEP)

-** NOTE ** : Maybe in the feautre, I'll add RAII wrapper for better resources management :D
+** NOTE ** : Maybe in the feautre, I'll add RAII wrapper for better resources management capability :D